Keen Engineering

 Kevin Hydes was appointed president of Keen in 1998.
-Under Kevin's guidance, Keen Engineering quickly became a leader in the field of green engineering.
-This quickly led to the formation of Keengreen - a division of Keen that focused exclusively on Green design.
+Under Hydes's guidance, Keen Engineering quickly became a leader in the field of green engineering.
+This quickly led to the formation of Keengreen - a division of Keen that focused exclusively on green design.
 This group promoted sustainable design across the entire company so effectively that green design became the company's philosophy.
 As a result of this new policy, Keen became a world leader in sustainable building design, having over 160 Leadership in Energy and Environmental Design (LEED) accredited professionals on staff by 2005, the most of any organization in the world.

-In May 2000, Keen expanded its North American operations by opening an office in Seattle, Washington, and later on in San Francisco.
+In May 2000, Keen expanded its North American operations by opening an office in Seattle, Washington, and later in San Francisco.
 In 2001, Keen opened its eighth Canadian office in Ottawa, Ontario.

 Throughout its history, Keen Engineering remained 100% employee-owned.

 Some of the more prestigious projects that Keen designed include: